-Now, if you’re not the reading type..
-Just scroll to the bottom of the post for your Google map of the route.
+Now, if you’re not the reading type… Just scroll to the bottom of the post for your Google map of the route.
 It will cover the main points.

+Once you are stocked up, you can take 136 west through 2 round-a-bouts, then hope on the new highway 12 bypass heading south toward Madison.
 As you get up and over the bluff, you may, in season, want to take a left on Ski-Hi Road for a visit to the orchard before continuing on.
-Further down Highway 12 you will start down the other side of the Baraboo range and have a fantastic view out over a wide prairie and the remnants of the former Badger Ammunition plant.
-Happily this land is on its way to become a massive new natural area.
-How wonderful is that!?
+Further down Highway 12 you will start down the other side of the Baraboo range and have a fantastic view out over a wide prairie and the remnants of the former Badger Ammunition Plant.
+This area is now designated as the Sauk Praire Recreation Area and is being restored to its natural state.

 From this spot and all the way back around to Baraboo, the country roads are perfect for cycling, as well as driving.
-We don’t recommend bicycling on the Highway 12 section but of course people do it all the time.
+We don’t recommend bicycling on the Highway 12 section but of course, people do it all the time.

 You will drive west on County Road C, passing through the small village of Denzer and the Ugly Coyote Saloon, about 11 miles before reaching Natural Bridge State Park.
 Stop for a break.
 Take a quick hike up to the giant sandstone bridge.
 From there you can continue on about an hour-long loop through the woods or head back to car and travel on.

 Turning right out of Natural Bridge SP, you’ll go another mile or so to the village of Leland.
 There are two taverns in Leland, but that’s pretty much the limit of local food or drink.
 Just outside of the village you will come to a “T” in the road.
 Head north on County Road PF.
-You will stay on this route for the most part all the way up to North Freedom, the home of the Mid-continent Railway Museum.
+You will stay on this route, for the most part, all the way up to North Freedom, the home of the Mid-continent Railway Museum.
 The PF section is amazing for its rolling hills, cliffs, and wide open vistas where you can see miles of farmland stretching out through the hills and valleys that make Wisconsin’s Driftless area so special.

-About 2 miles past the village of LaRue, which by the end of the current Mid-Contient Railway track, County Rd.
+About 2 miles past the village of LaRue, which by the end of the current Mid-Continent Railway track, County Rd.
 PF will turn to County Road “W”.
 You will pass an intersection with an old house and then go around a corner to your right.
 If you look to the right side of the road you may notice a rock that looks a bit like an old recliner.
 This is Devil’s Chair.
-Every kid should have a picture of themselves sitting in the Devi’s Chair.
+Every kid should have a picture of themselves sitting in the Devil’s Chair.
 Just do it quick before he comes back!!
 County W continues for another half mile before coming to a bend.
 Here you can choose to head north to North freedom or if you like turn west and stay on county W which will take you through McGivra Woods & Pewit’s Nest Natural areas and back to Baraboo.

 View Natural Bridge / Mid-Continent Loop in a larger map